telerik/kendo-vue/docs/getting-started/get-started-nuxt-3.md

     npx nuxi add page KendoGrid
     ```

-1. Add a `<script>` block to the `src/App.vue` file, import the Grid and its data.
+1. Add a `<script>` block to the `pages/KendoGrid.vue` file, import the Grid and its data.
 In addition, the `process` function from the [Data Query](https://www.telerik.com/kendo-vue-ui/components/dataquery/) package will allow you to apply data operations like sorting, paging, and filtering.

     ```js
     <script>
         import { productsData } from '../appdata/products';
-        import { process, DataResult, State, SortDescriptor } from '@progress/kendo-data-query';
+        import { process, type DataResult, type State, type SortDescriptor } from '@progress/kendo-data-query';
         import { Grid as grid } from '@progress/kendo-vue-grid';
     </script>
     ```